How to assign node selectors to a Kubernetes deployment

 Skills Graph

-%%%%{init: {'theme':'neutral'}}%%%% flowchart RL kubernetes(("`Kubernetes`")) -.-> kubernetes/TroubleshootingandDebuggingCommandsGroup(["`Troubleshooting and Debugging Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/BasicCommandsGroup(["`Basic Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/AdvancedCommandsGroup(["`Advanced Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/ConfigurationandVersioningGroup(["`Configuration and Versioning`"]) kubernetes/TroubleshootingandDebuggingCommandsGroup -.-> kubernetes/describe("`Describe`") kubernetes/BasicCommandsGroup -.-> kubernetes/get("`Get`") kubernetes/AdvancedCommandsGroup -.-> kubernetes/apply("`Apply`") kubernetes/ConfigurationandVersioningGroup -.-> kubernetes/config("`Config`") kubernetes/ConfigurationandVersioningGroup -.-> kubernetes/label("`Label`") subgraph Lab Skills kubernetes/describe -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment?`"}} kubernetes/get -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment?`"}} kubernetes/apply -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment?`"}} kubernetes/config -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment?`"}} kubernetes/label -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment?`"}} end
+%%%%{init: {'theme':'neutral'}}%%%% flowchart RL kubernetes(("`Kubernetes`")) -.-> kubernetes/TroubleshootingandDebuggingCommandsGroup(["`Troubleshooting and Debugging Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/BasicCommandsGroup(["`Basic Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/AdvancedCommandsGroup(["`Advanced Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/ConfigurationandVersioningGroup(["`Configuration and Versioning`"]) kubernetes/TroubleshootingandDebuggingCommandsGroup -.-> kubernetes/describe("`Describe`") kubernetes/BasicCommandsGroup -.-> kubernetes/get("`Get`") kubernetes/AdvancedCommandsGroup -.-> kubernetes/apply("`Apply`") kubernetes/ConfigurationandVersioningGroup -.-> kubernetes/config("`Config`") kubernetes/ConfigurationandVersioningGroup -.-> kubernetes/label("`Label`") subgraph Lab Skills kubernetes/describe -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment`"}} kubernetes/get -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment`"}} kubernetes/apply -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment`"}} kubernetes/config -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment`"}} kubernetes/label -.-> lab-417661{{"`How to assign node selectors to a Kubernetes deployment`"}} end

-Understanding Node Selectors in Kubernetes
+Understanding Kubernetes Node Selectors

-Applying Node Selectors
+Applying Node Selectors to Kubernetes Deployments

 apiVersion: apps/v1